envico801/anki-owasp-top-10/README.md

 Q:: What is the "Vulnerable and Outdated Components" category about?
 A:: **A06:2021 - Vulnerable and Outdated Components**: This category, previously titled "Using Components with Known Vulnerabilities," has moved up in the ranking.
 It focuses on the risks associated with outdated and vulnerable software components.

+Q:: Why is it crucial to know the versions of all components you use in your software?
+A:: It's crucial to know the versions of all components to avoid vulnerabilities and ensure software security.

+Q:: What can happen if your software is using vulnerable, unsupported, or outdated components?
+A:: Using such components can lead to security risks and potential exploitation of vulnerabilities.

+Q:: How can you proactively address vulnerabilities related to the components you use in your software?
+A:: Regularly scanning for vulnerabilities and subscribing to security bulletins is a proactive approach.

+Q:: What are the consequences of not fixing or upgrading underlying platform, frameworks, and dependencies in a timely manner?
+A:: Delaying these updates can expose your organization to unnecessary risks from known vulnerabilities.

+Q:: How can software developers contribute to mitigating risks related to components in software?
+A:: Software developers can contribute by testing the compatibility of updated, upgraded, or patched libraries.

+Q:: In addition to updating components, what else can help secure software components?
+A:: Securing the components' configurations is also important to prevent security misconfigurations. (see [A05:2021-Security Misconfiguration](https://owasp.org/Top10/A05_2021-Security_Misconfiguration/)).

 #### Chapter 2 - How to Prevent?

 ### Part VIII - A07:2021-Identification and Authentication Failures